Kathleen Wrasama - dedicated her life to helping the Black community in Britain

 The Association sought to establish its own housing bureau, capable of recommending responsible ‘coloured’ people as prospective tenants to those landlords that did not hold a colour prejudice.
 It petitioned Stepney Borough Council and the London County Council (LCC) to extend their hostel and social provision, and looked to the Clifton Institute for Coloured Peoples in Birmingham as a model for the LCC to follow in Stepney, suggesting a new building was not entirely necessary but greater support was.
 The Clifton was one of a number of newly established social and educational centres funded by municipal authorities.
 The model was clear, but no action was taken and the SCPA was itself wound up in 1959 on account of a substantial decline in the size of the area’s black community.

 Kathleen Wrasama died in February 1996 in Tower Hamlets.
 She lived a remarkable life that spanned a century of change in Britain.
 She overcame the racial abuse of her childhood to find love and a place within the black community of East London.

 When I see my people together, I’m on heaven… It’s like drinking wine to refresh your soul, when you meet all your people together.
 It’s like a drink that comes inside you and it uplifts you.
 You can go out and you can face the world again.
 You got your strengthen from your own people… I know I belong at last.

 Kathleen took the trauma of her youth and used it to power her commitment to improving the lives of her fellow black people.
-In 1982, she told of her life in London’s East End in an interview for the BBC documentary Surviving: Experience of Migration and Exile, and was later invited to visit a school, where she spoke about her early years and her experiences of racism.
+In 1982, she spoke of her life in London’s East End in an interview for the BBC documentary Surviving: Experience of Migration and Exile, and was later invited to visit a school, where she talked about her early years and her experiences of racism.

 She was an influential figure as a British community organiser.
 In her quest to help house members of the Black community, she formed an organisation that led to the creation of the social services we know today.